Tersect-Browser/Tersect-browser/README.md

 ### Additional Requirement For Running The Browser
-[RapidNJ](https://github.com/somme89/rapidNJ) is required for generating the phylogenetic tree under the hood, git clone the repository, and run make in the root.
+[RapidNJ](https://github.com/somme89/rapidNJ) is required for generating the phylogenetic tree under the hood.
+Git clone the repository, and run make in the root.

 NB mac users with M series chip
 Install Rosetta (if not already):